• Skip to primary navigation

 How to Remove User Profile in Windows 11/10

-When you delete User Profile on a Windows computer, all your Files, Photos, Documents and registry entries linked to the User Profile will be permanently deleted.
+When you remove any User Profile from a Windows computer, all the Files, Photos, Documents, Settings and Registry entries linked to that particular User Account will be permanently deleted.

 Advertisement